bkdoubleohseven/work/README.md

 ### Writing
 I do not know _everything_.
 Hence, I take time to thoroughly research and read as much as possible to create high-quality pieces.

 The time taken may vary depending on how complex of a topic it is.
+It enerally ranges between 1 - 2 hrs with extreme cases being 3 hrs.

-Cost per article = Number of words / 7 * time taken (varies depending on toughness of topic but generally between 1 - 2 hrs with extreme cases being 3 hrs)
+Cost per article = Number of words / 7 * time taken